 A key component of the CHAMPS system is the Customer Relationship Management (CRM) subsystem.
-CRM replaced the Beneficiary Provider Contact Tracking System (BPCT) when the CHAMPS system as a whole went live in September 2009.
-CRM allows Enrollment Services staff to do the enrollments and disenrollment tracking in a single application.
+CRM replaced the Beneficiary Provider Contact Tracking System (BPCT) when the CHAMPS system went live in September 2009.
+CRM allows Enrollment Services staff to do enrollment and disenrollment tracking in a single application.
 The system affords users real-time access to view information directly from CHAMPS about an Individual, a Provider, Third Party Liability (TPL), Claims, and Eligibility and Enrollment.
 Staff is also able to view previous contacts with the Department regarding the same individual or provider at a glance.
 Service Requests for changes in enrollment are created based on a contact to the Department for various reasons.
-There are processes that automatically create Service Requests for certain situations but the majority of services requests are created based on a phone call, fax, e-mail or other form of contact with MDHHS or its Enrollment Broker, MI Enrolls.
-The information included in the Service Request gives the MDHHS the ability to track when the contact was made, where the contact originated, and ultimately what was done to resolve the issue.
-Medicaid Health Plans use the CRM to communicate with the Department in a secure environment.
+There are processes that automatically create Service Requests for certain situations, but the majority of service requests are created based on a phone call, fax, e-mail or other form of contact with MDHHS or its Enrollment Broker, MI Enrolls.
+The information included in the Service Request gives MDHHS the ability to track when the contact was made, where the contact originated, and what was done to resolve the issue.
+Medicaid Health Plans use CRM to communicate with the Department in a secure environment.
 Requests for Newborn Enrollments are submitted via CRM as well as requests for Administrative Disenrollments for members that have moved from their service area, have other commercial insurance, are deceased, or other reasons cited in the contract for disenrollment.

-Effective July 1, 2018, Michigan will carve in managed care dental services for pregnant beneficiaries enrolled in a CHCP Medicaid Health Plan, and are eligible for the Medicaid dental FFS benefit.
-The carve in will exclude beneficiaries enrolled in the Healthy Kids Program because these beneficiaries already receive managed care dental benefits through the Healthy Kids Dental 1915(b) Waiver.
-The pregnant beneficiaries will be eligible for the carved in managed care dental benefit for the duration of their pregnancy and postpartum period.
-The managed care dental benefit will be administered through a contracted Medicaid health Plan (MHP) dental vendor in the beneficiary's service area.
+Effective July 1, 2018, Michigan carved in managed care dental services for pregnant beneficiaries enrolled in a CHCP Medicaid Health Plan.
+The carve in excluded beneficiaries enrolled in the Healthy Kids Program because these beneficiaries already receive managed care dental benefits through the Healthy Kids Dental 1915(b) Waiver.
+The pregnant beneficiaries were eligible for the carved in managed care dental benefit for the duration of their pregnancy and postpartum period.
+The managed care dental benefit was administered through the MHPs dental vendor in the beneficiary's service area.
 Michigan's current FFS dentist participation is limited in number, scope and access.
 The dental networks administered under current MHPs have a considerably larger network of participating dentists.
-This change is expected to have a positive impact on pregnant beneficiaries, as it is intended to provide pregnant women enrolled in Medicaid managed care greater access to dental services and overall comprehensive prenatal care.
+This change has a positive impact on pregnant beneficiaries, as it was intended to provide pregnant women enrolled in Medicaid managed care greater access to dental services and overall comprehensive prenatal care.

 On June 11,2018 the Insurance Provider Assessment Act was enacted.
-The Michigan legislature repealed the Health Insurance Claims Assessment and replaced it with the Insurance Provider Assessment, which increases the tax liability for Medicaid Health Plans.
+The Michigan legislature repealed the Health Insurance Claims Assessment and replaced it with the Insurance Provider Assessment, which increased the tax liability for Medicaid Health Plans.
 Under federal actuarial soundness requirements, Medicaid Health Plans are compensated for state tax liabilities.
 The 1915(b)Waiver Cost Effectiveness section is being revised to reflect the additional cost of the Insurance Provider Assessment on plans.
 This change does not affect benefits.